Elliooot/Elliooot/README.md

-# 👋 Hi there, I'm Yun Hua Chih
+# 👋 Hi there, I'm William Chih

 🎓 MSc in Information Technology @ University of Glasgow
 🇹🇼 Originally from Taiwan | Currently based in Glasgow, UK